Quadratic Corrections to the Higher-Spin Equations by the Differential Homotopy Approach: Introduction

 where the components with $n+m = 2(s-1)$ correspond to the spin $s$ field (the components with $n = m$ describe the integer spin frame-like field, while those with $n = m \pm 1$ describe the half-integer spin frame-like field; the other components describe their derivatives); and zero-forms $C(Y, K|x) = B(0, Y, K|x)$,

 The components with $n-m = \pm 2s$ correspond to the spin $s$ field (components with $n = 0$ or $m = 0$ in the case of $s = 0$ and $s=\frac{1}{2}$ describe the dynamical matter fields while other components are expressed in terms of derivatives of the dynamical fields).
+Note that this dictionary is valid when, at the linear approximation, field equations correspond to the so-called Central On-Shell Theorem, which encodes the equations for free HS fields.
+The condition for the validity of this theorem at the first order is a necessary one for the solution of the nonlinear system \eqref{base_eq1}-\eqref{base_eq5}, that restricts homotopy procedure at this order.
 The full system of nonlinear HS equations is \cite{Vasiliev:1992av}

 where $\eta$ is a complex parameter, the star-product operation $\star$ is introduced as follows:

 and

 Throughout this paper, we adopt the following normalization convention for the spinor variable integration measure: